-Students who refuse to comply with this policy will be subject to the disciplinary action in accordance with the Student Handbook.
-Non-compliance may result in the individual's removal from residence halls, UIW campuses and/or dismissal from UIW.
+Students who refuse to comply with COVID-19 policies and protocols will be subject to disciplinary action.
+Non-compliance may result in educational training(s), removal from residence halls, UIW campuses and/or dismissal from UIW.

-Section 8: Academic Policies
+Section 7: Academic Policies